jcaw/talonscript-mode/README.md

 ## Installation & Usage

-For now, clone this repo directly, make sure it's on the load-path, then:
+For now, clone this repo directly, make sure it's on the `load-path`, then:

 ```emacs-lisp
 (require 'talonscript-mode)